-Make your own pretzels at home with this simple recipe, then top with your favorite flavorings.
+Make your own soft pretzels at home with this simple recipe, then customize with your favorite seasoning and flavors.

 Where’s the salt?
 I swear to you that I put salt on these bad boys.

 Ya know the problem, is when I made these I didn’t have any plain coarse salt to use.
 So I just used regular table salt and, as you can see, it didn’t turn out very well.
 The flavor is there but you cannot see any of the salt.

 I did have some coarse pink himalayan salt that I could have probably used but I wasn’t sure how the pink would look on a golden-brown pretzel.
 Weird?
 I dunno.